anuket-project/anuket-specifications/doc/ref_model/chapters/glossary.md

   - **Storage Workloads**: are all tasks related to disk storage (either SSD or HDD or other).
 Examples range from non-intensive router logging to more intensive database read/write operations.
 - **Virtual Machine (VM)**: virtualised computation environment that behaves like a physical computer/server.
   >_*Note:*_ A **VM** consists of all of the components (processor (CPU), memory, storage, interfaces/ports, etc.) of a physical computer/server.
 It is created using Instance Type together with sizing information or Compute Flavour.
-- **Instance type**: Specifies a set of virtualized hardware resources and capabilities used for the creation of a virtual compute on which a workload runs on, includes capability specifications characterizing compute, storage and memory.
 - **Instance**: is a virtual compute resource, in a known state such as running or suspended, that can be used like a physical server.  >_*Note:*_ Can be used to specify VM Instance or Container Instance.
 - **Compute flavour**: defines the sizing of the virtualised resources (compute, memory, and storage) required to run a workload.
      >_*Note:*_ used to define the configuration/capacity limit of a virtualised container.